ARTIFICIAL INTELLIGENCE

 Why It Matters

 For Everyone: This isn't just hiring.
-Every "fair" AI systemloans, sentencing, healthcare faces this challenge.
-We need democratic processes to decide whose definition of fairness wins.
+Every AI system claiming to make "fair" decisions, loans, healthcare, criminal justice faces this challenge.
+We need transparency about whose values are being encoded.